Dark matter to baryon ratio from scalar triplets decay in type-II seesaw: The model

 \section{The model}

-In this case we extended the SM with $ U(1)_{D}$ symmetry, where $U(1)_{D}$ is a global symmetry.
-The additional particle content we introduce to the SM particles are: two triplet scalars $\Delta_{1,2}$, a singlet leptonic Dirac fermion $\chi$ and a singlet complex scalar $\phi$, under $SU(2)_{L}$.
-The singlet scalar $\phi$ mixes with the SM-Higgs $H$.
-Due to $U(1)_{D}$ symmetry, $\chi$ is a stable particle and is a viable candidate of DM.
-The particle content of the model and their corresponding quantum numbers are given in the Table~\ref{tab}\,.
+Here we extend the SM of particle physics with a $ U(1)_{D}$ global symmetry.
+The additional particle content that we introduce to the SM are: two triplet scalars $\Delta_{1,2}$, a singlet leptonic Dirac fermion $\chi$ and a $SU(2)_{L}$ singlet scalar $\phi$.
+The latter mixes with the SM-Higgs $H$ and provides interesting low energy phenomenology as we discuss in following sections.
+The $U(1)_{D}$ global symmetry is softly broken by the dimension eight operator\footnote{We have given a viable origin of dimension-8 operator in the appendix-B.} ${\cal O}_8=\frac{\bar{\chi}^{2}(LH)^{2}}{M_{asy}^{4}}$ to a remnant $Z_2$ symmetry under which the leptonic Dirac fermion $\chi$ is odd while all other particles are even.
+As a result $\chi$ is stable and represents a candidate of DM.
+The details of dimension eight operator ${\cal O}_8$ will be discussed in Sec.\,\ref{trip_scalar_lep}.
+The particle content of the model and the corresponding quantum numbers are given in the Table~\ref{tab}\,.

 The Lagrangian of our model can be written as:

 where